 The town of Solothurn, also the name of the canton, was the seat of the embassy of the French kingdom from 1530 to 1792.

-The current French-speaking cantons of Neuchâtel (French and Prussian principalities), Valais (associate member of the Eidgenossenschaft), Vaud (occupied by Bern and Fribourg), Geneva (independent county or diocese respectively) and the Jura (bishopric of Basel) were not yet members.
+The French-speaking canton of Neuchâtel, bilingual Valais (associate member of the Eidgenossenschaft), French-speaking Vaud (occupied by Bern and Fribourg), French-speaking Geneva (independent county) and the French-speaking Jura (part of the Prince-bishopric of Basel) were not a member of this Confederation yet.

 Many buildings recall the French (royal) influence in Solothurn.
 Hotel La Couronne, the baroque St. Ursen cathedral and the many city palaces.

 Solothurn even has a Riviera, at least that’s what the locals call it.

 A few hundred meters of quay (Landhausquai) alongside the river Aare.